In this edition of the Utah Real Estate Podcast, we talked about:

 - Confirming the existence of the bank account(s)

 - Wear your real estate agent out

 Press the ‘PLAY’ button to listen to Utah Real Estate #17: The Selling Your House Checklist – Part 2

 If you’re looking to buy or sell a house in Utah, please call or text me (Patrick Wiscombe) at (801) 874-7717.

-Patrick Wiscombe: It’s the Utah Real Estate Podcast, my name is Patrick Wiscombe.
-Good morning!
-Coming up on today’s edition of the Utah Real Estate Podcast we’re going to be talking about home inspections and why they are required.
-Joining me for the podcast is Greg Hales, the Commercial Real Estate Manager at Weichert realtors at the Rockies.
-Good morning.
+Patrick Wiscombe: It’s the Utah Real Estate podcast.
+My name is Patrick Wiscombe.
+Coming up on today’s edition of the Utah Real Estate podcast we’re going to continue our sellers checklist of things to do when selling your house.
+Joining me for the podcast, as he does every single week day morning, Greg Hales, the Commercial Real Estate Manager at Weichert Realtors at the Rockies in American Fork.
+Hello there.